 Rental Vehicles & Trailers

 On the occasion when a vehicle or trailer needs to be rented, the following must be understood:

 - List Community of Christ as the “renter” of the vehicle.
 The church’s insurance policy will NOT cover rental vehicles for either liability or physical damage unless it is rented in the name of the church.
 If the rental agency will not allow this, Community of Christ MUST be listed as the company name on the rental form.

-- Do not volunteer to purchase the insurance coverage offered by rental agencies in the United States or Canada.
+- Do not volunteer to purchase the insurance coverage offered by rental agencies in the United States.
 The church has liability coverage for hired autos and will accept responsibility for physical damage.
 Please e-mail or call (816) 833-1000 ext.
 3057 to request a certificate of insurance and a letter of responsibility.

 - You MUST purchase comprehensive insurance from the rental company. (do not rely on the coverage your credit card provides)

 - If possible contact the rental agency in advance to arrange this insurance and make sure you understand what is being covered by the insurance that is being purchased.

 - Confirm that the policy you are buying will protect you if you enter a different country from the country you are renting in.
 Also note that you may need an international driver’s license when traveling in another country.

 - WHENEVER RENTING A VEHICLE you must check the vehicle for damage before leaving the lot and after you return to the rental agency.
 If there is damage to the vehicle before leaving the lot, make sure the agent notes the damage on the rental agreement.
 Do not sign the agreement if you have not checked for damages and made the notation on the agreement.

 - If a vehicle is damaged during the rental period, the renter should immediately take photos of the damage.